Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

     negative or beyond the video's frame count.
 Non-integer values are allowed.
 Mutually exclusive with targetFrame.
     Defaults to 0.

+No timestamp is captured.
+The additional data is:
+*   file: The path of the file read.
+*   frame: Which frame of the file this represents.
+Only included when `fileExtension` is set to "mov".

 ### FTP Retriever<a name="ftpRet" id="ftpRet"></a>

 This implementation can read files from FTP, FTPS, and SFTP servers.
 Not all options available for each protocol are